2020 State of Supply Chain Inventory Management Survey Results

 “It’s clear the pandemic has forced manufacturing organizations into two distinct operating modes,” said Paul Noble, founder and CEO of Verusen.
 “Either they’re focused solely on countering the daily demand shifts with a ‘keep the boat afloat’ mindset where they only spend on critical, must-have materials, or they’ve committed to reshaping themselves to better protect their supply of raw materials and components to build a more resilient supply chain that’s architected more regionally than globally.”

-Among the research’s other findings:
+Among the supply chain inventory management research’s other findings:

 - Within the first 60 days of the COVID-19 pandemic, the No. 1 priority for supply chain organizations was to preserve cash and manage working capital.
 However, in looking toward a post-COVID landscape, the focus areas have shifted to managing Tier-1 supplier risk and workforce planning.